Although most people marry for love, and without wishing to sound horribly unromantic, there are also financial benefits to getting hitched.

 If you think you may be eligible for Marriage Allowance, you can apply to HMRC online, or by phone on 0300 200 3300.

-You can back date claims for Marriage Allowance by up to four years.
+You can back date claims for Marriage Allowance by up to four years, so you can currently claim as far back as 5 April 2018.
 However, you must meet the criteria for each year that you wish to receive Marriage Allowance for.
 And it’s important to remember that the threshold for non-tax payers and basic rate taxpayers is different according to the tax year you’re claiming for, so your allowance may not be the same every year.

 You can still apply for Marriage Allowance if your partner died after 2015 and you meet the other criteria for Marriage Allowance.